 - Worse query performance than TimescaleDB at nearly all queries in the Time-Series Benchmark Suite, except for complex aggregations.

 - Poor inserts and much higher disk usage (e.g., 2.7x higher disk usage than TimescaleDB) at small batch sizes (e.g., 100-300 rows/batch).

-- Lack of transactions and lack of data consistency also affects other features like materialized views, because the server can't atomically update multiple tables at once.
+- Lack of transactions and lack of data consistency also affect other features like materialized views because the server can't atomically update multiple tables at once.
 If something breaks during a multi-part insert to a table with materialized views, the end result is an inconsistent state of your data.

 We list these shortcomings not because we think ClickHouse is a bad database.
-We actually think it’s a great database - well, to be more precise, a great database for certain workloads.
-And as a developer, you need to choose the right tool for your workload.
+We actually think it’s a great database—well, to be more precise, a great database for certain workloads.
+And as a developer, you have to choose the right tool for your workload.

 The answer is the underlying architecture.

 Generally, in databases, there are two types of fundamental architectures, each with strengths and weaknesses: OnLine Transactional Processing (OLTP) and OnLine Analytical Processing (OLAP).